Australian boobook: Behaviour

 The Australian boobook is a mainly nocturnal species, though it may be active at dawn and dusk.
 It is heard much more commonly than seen, being particularly vocal in the breeding season.
 The characteristic two-note boo-book call or hoot can be heard up to 1 km away, the second note generally lower in pitch than the first.
+Samples can be heard online.
 Calling takes place from sunset through dawn, generally with a peak in the two hours after dusk and just before dawn.
 It can continue for several hours.
 The male's hooting is higher pitched and of shorter duration, and is heard much more commonly than that of the female.
 He uses it as a contact call and to advertise his territory to females, as well as when bringing food to his mate or even before mating.
 Birds give a harsher version of the call when mobbing intruders.
 Both sexes, though mainly the female, give a single monosyllabic hoot as an alarm call or warning.
 Australian boobooks also make a repetitive croaking or grunting call while courting, mating, or greeting, or as a response to other boobooks hooting.
 Birds may switch from croaks to hoots seamlessly.
 Males generally croak at the beginning of the evening, and when arriving at the nest with food.
 A purring or braying call is used by both sexes as a contact call around the nest and (more quietly) when bringing food to nestlings, or by the female to beg for food from the male.
 The female makes a low trill during courtship and nesting.
 Growls, high-pitched yelps, and screeches can be made when attacking intruders.

 The Australian boobook maintains and defends a territory in the breeding season; whether this continues for the rest of the year is unclear.
 It retires to densely foliated spots in trees in the daytime, each individual often having several roosting sites.
 Caves or ledges are alternative roosting sites if no suitable trees are available.
 Although unobtrusive, it may give itself away by droppings or pellets on the ground beneath.
 The Australian boobook is mobbed by passerines if discovered.
 It may allow people to approach to within 1 to 3 m.

 The maximum age recorded from banding has been 15 years 11 months, in a bird caught and later caught again on Black Mountain in the Australian Capital Territory.